pdmade/pdmade-stack/src/pages/index.md

 sections:
 - type: heroblock
   template: heroblock
-  title: 'PDMade is a web agency that provides digital expertise and execution for
+  title: PDMade is a web agency.
-    designers and companies. '
   section_id: hero
   component: HeroBlock
+  content: We provide digital expertise and execution for designers and companies.
-  content: We design, code, test, launch, and track websites and digital marketing
+    We design, code, test, launch, and track websites and digital marketing campaigns.
-    campaigns.
     We are collaborative, creative, and detail-oriented.
 We work independently or as a member of your team.
 We work on projects large or small, fixed-fee or hourly.
 - type: portfolioblock
   template: portfolioblock
   title: Recent Work